 YMCA Camp Orkila (Orcas Island)

-At Camp Orkila’s traditional camp, kids can get a taste of the classics, including swimming in a pool, arts and crafts, a ropes course, visiting the Marine Salmon Center, sleeping under the stars and much more.
+YMCA’s traditional camp at Camp Orkila gives kids a taste of the classic camp activities, including swimming in a pool, arts and crafts, a ropes course, visiting the Marine Salmon Center, sleeping under the stars and much more.
+At least one session in each age group offers all-gender cabins.
+Tiered pricing.

 Sunset Lake (Wilkeson)

 Sunset Lake is a nonprofit summer camp and retreat center owned and operated by the Seventh-day Adventist Church.
 Set in the foothills of Mount Rainier, the center offers a classic overnight summer camp experience.
-For kids not ready for overnight camp, a weeklong day camp is offered for ages 5–10, June 24–28 for $350.
+Horsemanship is an option that can be added.
+For kids not ready for overnight camp, a weeklong day camp is offered for ages 6–13.

 Ages: 8–17